nouphal/Test-Automation/README.md

 # Automated Test for Web Application Using Java and Selenium

-# Google Finace Page Test Automation
+# Google Finance Page Test Automation

 This project contains an automated test script written in Java using Selenium WebDriver and TestNG.
 The script performs the following tasks: